Wambo71/Code-challenge-2/README.md

 -Wambui Karanja
    ## License
-   Copyright (c) 2025,Wambui karanja permission is hereby granted free of charge to anyperson obtaining a copy of this software and associated documentation files
+   Copyright (c) 2025,Wambui karanja permission is hereby granted free of charge to anyperson obtaining a copy of this software and associated documentation files.

-📜 License